gitlabhq/gitlabhq/doc/user/project/merge_requests/sast_docker.md

 resulting `gl-sast-container-report.json` file as an artifact (exact filename).
 GitLab will then check this file and show the information inside the merge request.

-This JSON file needs to be the only artifact file for the job.
-If you try to also include other files, it will break the vulnerability display in the merge request.

 For more information on how the `sast:container` job should look like, check the example on [analyzing a Docker image for vulnerabilities][cc-docs].